 Best Airbnb in Iceland – Waterfall Lodge

 Whilst it is certainly not in the most affordable of price ranges, this Airbnb showcases the sheer beauty and luxury of Iceland at its finest.
 Located in Laxfoss, enjoy views of the Norðurá-valley, the Skarðsheiði mountain range and a super cute waterfall.
-The attraction of this lodge is isolation – in the pristine Icelandic wilderness, and when you return from chasing trails, take a break in the sauna to re-energise.
+The attraction of this lodge is isolation – in the pristine Icelandic rugged landscapes, take a break in the sauna to re-energise.

 Best Hostel in Iceland – Midgard Base Camp